Data-to-text Generation by Splicing Together Nearest Neighbors: Related Work

+Our approach is also related to work in non-left-to-right text generation, including tree-based~\citep{welleck2019non,akoury2019syntactically}, non-autoregressive~\citep[\textit{inter alia}]{gu2018non,lee2018deterministic}, masked language model-based~\citep[\textit{inter alia}]{ghazvininejad2019mask}, and, most closely, insertion-based~\citep[\textit{inter alia}]{stern2019insertion,gu2019levenshtein,gu2019insertion} approaches.
+Our work differs from this last category in several important respects: first, we insert and replace (and model) full spans rather than tokens.
+Our policies are trained to minimize the number of insertion operations rather than to insert (centrally positioned) correct tokens in available slots, as is Insertion Transformer~\citep{stern2019insertion}, or to mimic a Levenshtein distance-based oracle, as is LevT~\citep{gu2019levenshtein}.
+Our policies are also fundamentally sequential, unlike these partially autoregressive alternatives, which can generate tokens in parallel.
+The sequential nature of our approach makes using beam search straightforward (unlike in token-parallel approaches) and, we think, leads to interpretable, serial derivations.
+On the other hand, decoding serially with beam search will generally be slower than the iterated parallel decoding of partially autoregressive models.

-Our work is also related to generation models that copy spans from left to right~\citep{panthaplackel2021copy} and especially to recent work on sentence-level transduction tasks, like grammatical error correction (GEC), which allows for directly predicting certain span-level edits~\citep{stahlberg2020seq2edits}.
+Our work also relates to recent work on sentence-level transduction tasks, like grammatical error correction (GEC), which allows for directly predicting certain span-level edits~\citep{stahlberg2020seq2edits}.
 These edits are different from our insertion operations, requiring token-level operations except when copying from the source sentence, and are obtained, following a long line of work in GEC~\citep{swanson2012correction,xue2014improved,felice2016automatic,bryant2017automatic}, by heuristically merging token-level alignments obtained with a Damerau-Levenshtein-style algorithm~\citep{brill2000improved}.